iVantage/3rdpartycookiecheck/README.md

 Third party cookie check for browsers
 =====================================

-A simple, static, passive (CDN-compatible) way of checking if third party cookies are enabled in a browser.
+A simple, static, passive (CDN-compatible) way of checking if third-party cookies are enabled in a browser.
 Consists of two scripts - one that will set a cookie, and another that will post a message depending on if the cookie is present or not.